kusharma/symphony-of-nebula/README.md

   </a>
 </div>

-# Symphony of the Stars: Harmonizing the James Webb Space Telescope in Music and Images
+# Symphony of the Stars: Harmonizing the James Webb Space Telescope in Music and Images using MusicGen and Langchain

 The James Webb Space Telescope (JWST), with its unprecedented capabilities, is designed to explore some of the most profound topics in astronomy—from the birth of stars and galaxies to the search for signs of life beyond our solar system.
 Its findings are likely to reshape our understanding of the universe, sparking curiosity and wonder.
 Your challenge is to capture the spirit of this remarkable mission by creating a collage that merges stunning JWST visuals with a compelling musical backdrop, encapsulating the sense of discovery and cosmic awe that the telescope inspires in a way that appeals to people of all ages.